learn-co-students/module-2-code-challenge-round-1-seattle-ds-062419-dsc-module-2-round-1-code-challenge-1563901301/README.md

 results = None
 ```

-2. Query the database for all the quotes by `'Albert Einstein'`.
+2. Query the database for all the quotes written by `'Albert Einstein'`.

 ```python